nassersaazi/image_classification/README.md

 This is the web application that will be used by different stakeholders to interact with the system.
 More deatails about it are in the webapp folder

+- [] To be completed soon

 # 4. Mobile App

 This is the mobile app that farmers will use to interact with the system.
 The source code for this is in the mobile branch of this repository

 - [x] Completed

 # 5. Database